AndrewWPhillips/eggql/README.md

 ### Caching

-The result of func resolvers can be cached automatically using the `eggql.FuncCache` function.
+The result of func resolvers can be cached automatically using the `eggql.FuncCache` option.
 By default, there is no caching.

 As an example, add the `FuncCache()` call to the end of the `MustRun()` call in the `main()` function of the above random number server like this